umn-cris/TraceRAR/README.md

 About
 ========

 The purpose of this project is using I/O workload analyzer/replayer tells customer how the application's storage performance will change on new system without running Customer’s actual application.
-The implementation of replayer tool is to use the existing CRIS storage I/O hfreplay to run on PowerPC systems.
-The challenge of this project is to support different operating systems such LINUX and AIX OS.
-Each operating system contains different functions, libraries and may also cause fidelity variance.
+The implementation of replayer tool is capable of replaying block I/O traces across different operating systems and architectures such as AIX and linux OSes and x86 and ppc architectures.
+In addition. the tool provides the performance reports after finishing replaying.
+The performance metrics include total replaying execution time, average I/O execution time, issue error, etc. Each operating system contains different functions, libraries and may also cause fidelity variance.

 Setup and Run: